offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The weight for a leaf node's limb is referred to as its limb length.
 For example, in the diagram above the limb length for node v1 is 2.

 Given an additive distance matrix, there exists a unique simple tree that fits that matrix.
-It's possible to compute limb lengths for that simple tree just from the additive distance matrix itself.
+Compute the limb length of any leaf node in that simple tree just from the additive distance matrix.
 That is, the distances between leaf nodes provide enough information to derive the limb lengths for any / all leaf nodes.

-**WHY**: Deriving limb lengths from an additive distance matrix is critical to constructing the unique simple tree for that additive distance matrix.
+**WHY**: Deriving limb lengths from just the additive distance matrix is required by the algorithm that constructs the unique simple tree for that additive distance matrix.

 **ALGORITHM**: